miikkajs/rn-redux-template/README.md

 Navigation bar and drawer menu are used for [navigation](https://facebook.github.io/react-native/docs/navigator.html) - when the page is changed from drawer menu, the whole navigation stack is replaced so that only the selected item remains in the navigator.
 Root app provides `pushRoute` and `popRoute` methods for every scene it renders, so that subviews can be pushed on top of the navigator stack from inside the scenes.

 ### Promises
 Custom middleware is implemented (slightly modified from [here](http://redux.js.org/docs/advanced/Middleware.html)), so that every dispatched action with promise payload emits two different actions: first with PENDING status when the promise execution starts, and either SUCCESS or ERROR result (with data and error items respectively) when the promise is resolved or rejected.
+Note that promise actions are not FSA compliant, this is by design.

 ### Tests
 Run with `npm test`